 Meals: daily breakfast and dinner at your accommodation

 24/7 assistance by our team of local representatives and Camino specialist guides

 5 walking days accompanied by Camino specialist guides

 1 full day in Santiago de Compostela including a 2-hour guided walking tour of the city

 Private coach transfers between hotel and the walking route

 Camino information pack including route notes, practical information and the official pilgrim passport

-Travel Insurance (please refer to our travel insurance page for details)
+-20kg checked bag (10kg checked bag is included in price and is usually sufficient for most people travelling) -Travel Insurance (please refer to our travel insurance page for details)

 DAY 1: Start your Camino journey